 Trained as a clinical social worker and psychotherapist in the United States, Letitia Carter has over 25 years of experience working with children, youth and their families.
-She has served throughout the non-profit mental health spectrum, providing psychotherapy in community based agencies, shelters/refuges, homes, schools, jails and youth detention centres.
+She has served throughout the non-profit mental health spectrum, providing psychotherapy in community based agencies, shelters/refuges, homes, schools, child crisis lines, jails and youth detention centres.
 Letitia specialises in treating children and families of all ages and cultures.
 Her philosophy that we each possess unique strengths with which to create our own solutions has been effective in treating individuals struggling with:

 - Self harming thoughts and behaviours